Marianne is from Edinburgh in Scotland. She enjoys travelling and sharing helpful tips with her readers.

 Raisin Weekend has not always been popular with the authorities at the University.
-In 1933 it was banned for three years due to concerns at students behavior.
-The ban was lifted in 1936 on condition that no students celebrated on the Sunday, and no raisins and receipts were exchanged before 8am on Raisin Monday.
+In 1933 it was banned for three years due to concerns about students' behavior.
+The ban was lifted in 1936 on the condition that no students celebrated on the Sunday, and no raisins and receipts were exchanged before 8 am on Raisin Monday.

 In 1950 there was a shortage of raisins in St Andrews, so cigarettes and grapes were used instead.

 In 2001 Prince William was in his first year at St Andrews.
 He was reported in the press to have been in the foam fight, and pictures said to be of William were published in the newspapers.

 However, it later emerged that this was a case of mistaken identity.
 The photographs were of Mark Willis, a first-year history student, of a similar build to William.
 He was unrecognizable due to foam.
 Mark found out he was in the papers when his friends spotted him.

 It was confirmed by a spokesman that Prince William did not attend the foam fight.
 William did participate in some other parts of the Raisin Weekend tradition, but details of which bits and what Prince William did at Raisin Weekend were never provided to the media.